lennythecreator/Movie-Bucks/README.md

 - **Profile Card:** Keep track of your budget and current funds.
 - **Movie Recommendations:** Discover exciting movie options based on your preferences.
 - **ChatBot Interface:** Interact with the ChatBot to get answers to your queries.

+#Tools Used
+- Html
+- CSS
+- Javascript

 ## Setup
 1. Clone the repository: `git clone https://github.com/yourusername/MovieBot.git`